GaneshEiGo/ei-climate-anime-atmospheric-time-shift/README.md

-# Ei Climate — Atmospheric Time Explorer
+# Ei Climate — Anime Atmospheric Time Shift Explorer

-Ei Climate is an experimental platform that transforms global weather data into an interactive visual exploration of Earth's atmosphere.
+Ei Climate is an experimental weather exploration platform that visualizes Earth's atmosphere through a dynamic 2D anime-style planetary map.

-Instead of reading weather information through static forecasts and numerical tables, Ei Climate allows users to observe weather systems moving across the planet in real time and across future forecasts.
+Instead of presenting weather through static icons and numerical forecasts, Ei Climate transforms global atmospheric data into a living visual system where weather patterns move, evolve, and change across time.

-The platform presents weather as a living system where atmospheric patterns evolve continuously across space and time.
+Users can explore the planet's weather not only in the present moment, but across future forecasts by shifting the entire atmospheric map forward in time.

+The result is an interactive system where users observe weather as a global phenomenon rather than isolated local forecasts.

 Users do not simply check the weather.